liyanarahimi/RateMyProfessor/README.md

 DESCRIPTION

-This program uses Plotly to create radar charts of professors on RateMyProfessor (https://www.ratemyprofessors.com/).
+This program uses Plotly to visualize data from RateMyProfessor (https://www.ratemyprofessors.com/).

+FEATURES

+1. 'Ratings for Courses by Professor' in the form of a radar chart

 SET-UP